xm381/Raspberry-Pi-UPS/README.md

 # Raspberry-Pi-UPS
-Arduino based UPS that emulates a Megatech -  For use with NUT "Network UPS Tools" running on Raspberry Pi
+Arduino based UPS that emulates a Megatec -  For use with NUT "Network UPS Tools" running on Raspberry Pi

 Utilizing mostly Adafruit products, this simple Arduino-based UPS works with NUT running on the Raspberry Pi.